abdelbahgat/microsoft-graph-docs/api-reference/resources/webhooks.md

 * id - The ID for the subscription to which this notification belongs.
 * expirationDateTime - The expiration time for the subscription.
 * clientState - The clientState property specified in the subscription request.
 * changeType - The event type that caused the notification.
-For example, *Created* on mail receive, or *Updated* on marking a message read.
+For example, *created* on mail receive, or *updated* on marking a message read.
 * resource - The URI of the resource relative to `https://graph.microsoft.com`.
-* resourceData - Object dependent on the resource being subscribed to.
+* resourceData - The object dependent on the resource being subscribed to.
   * @odata.type - The OData entity type in Microsoft Graph that describes the represented object.
   * @odata.id - The OData identifier of the object.
   * @odata.etag - The HTTP entity tag that represents a version of the object.